 This list wouldn’t be complete without at least one example of a food truck menu.
 The simple design of this menu board uses the right mix of colour and eye-catching fonts.

-Another example of golden triangle perfection.
+Another example of golden triangle perfection paired with excellent logo design.

 Whether you’re just starting out or considering a rebrand, a well-thought-out restaurant menu design can go a long way to improving your bottom line.
 Working within the parameters listed at the top of this page will ensure your success – whether you’re jumping on a new design trend, or sticking with a tried and true classic look.